Twitter Is Reportedly Down In Major U.S. Cities And Most Of Europe

 “Something is technically wrong,” the error message read.
 “Thanks for noticing – we’re going to fix it up and have things back to normal soon.”

-According to downdetector, 51 percent of users having trouble logging into the social networking platform were having trouble using the Twitter website, 29 percent were having trouble logging in on an iPhone or iPad, and 18 percent of users noticed problems when trying to use the Twitter for Android app.
+According to downdetector, 51 percent of users having trouble logging into the social networking platform were having trouble using the Twitter website, 29 percent were having trouble logging in on an iPhone or iPad, and 18 percent of users noticed problems when trying to use the Twitter Android app.

-A live outage map on downdetector seemed to show outages in nearly every continent across the globe, with most major outages occurring in cities in the U.S. and in Europe.
+A live outage map on downdetector seemed to show outages on nearly every continent across the globe, with most major outages occurring in cities in the U.S. and Europe.

 The official Twitter status page noted there was an “active incident” affecting user’s ability to access the website.

-Twitter’s official API Status website, which tracks the status of elements of Twitter for app and web developers, noted outages or decreased performance in every aspect of the service.
+Twitter’s official API status website, which tracks the status of elements of Twitter for app and web developers, noted outages or decreased performance in every aspect of the service.

-Mashable reported that Twitter faced similar outage issues in April primarily in North America, Western Europe and Japan, though Mashable noted that outage primarily impacted users ability to send message out on the platform.
+Mashable reported that Twitter faced similar outage issues in April primarily in North America, Western Europe, and Japan, though Mashable noted that outage primarily impacted users’ ability to send messages out on the platform.
 The outage came just days after Twitter faced another outage.

-Twitter made headlines earlier this morning when President Donald Trump took to the then-functioning website to send a string of tweets railing against the media, per a previous The Inquisitr report.
+Twitter made headlines earlier this morning when President Donald Trump took to the then-functioning website to send a string of tweets railing against the media, per a previous report from The Inquisitr.